Kalmat/SimpleClock/README.md

 ### USAGE ###

 * Press 'P" to change clock position on secreen if clock conflicts with other mods.
-* Change this key in config file (config\simpleclock-common.toml) if this key conflicts with other mods (avoid reserved vanilla keys)
+* Change this key in config file (config\simpleclock.toml) if this key conflicts with other mods (avoid reserved vanilla keys)

 ### How do Install it? ###